The Purpose of the Blood of Jesus Christ

 Redemption is the buying back of something that is in the possession of another person.
 We call the price a ransom.
 In our case, our redemption is the rescuing of our soul from hell, which we earned as the wages of our sins (Romans 6:23).

-2. When You Trusted in the Blood of Christ, God Washed and Forgave You, Once and For All
+2. When You Trust in the Blood of Christ, God Washes and Forgives You, Once and For All

 Hebrews 9:12 Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place, having obtained eternal redemption for us.